runemadsen/artefact-next/README.md

 ## GraphQL API

 To read up on why we use connections, edges, and nodes, take a look at [this article](http://graphql.org/learn/pagination/).

+To investigate the graphql API, visit `localhost:4000/graphql` for an interactive API explorer.